Haigerloch atomic pile: Further processing of events

 The two-part German television film End of Innocence from 1991 documents the development of the uranium project from the discovery of nuclear fission in 1938 to the experiments in Haigerloch and the subsequent internment of the scientists in 1945.
 Some of the film scenes were shot at the original location in the Haigerloch rock cellar.
 Screenwriter Wolfgang Menge and director Frank Beyer were awarded the Deutscher Fernsehfilmpreis for writing and directing in 1991.

 The play Copenhagen by Michael Frayn from 1998 is about a fictional meeting between Heisenberg and Niels Bohr and his wife Margarete at an unspecified point in time after the end of the war.
-At the end of the first act, Heisenberg reflects on the work on the Haigerloch research reactor, the lack of safety measures and the endeavor to achieve criticality for the first time.
+At the end of the first act, Heisenberg reflects on the work on the Haigerloch atomic pile, the lack of safety measures and the endeavor to achieve criticality for the first time.
 The three-character play received the Tony Award for Best Play in 2000.
 A real meeting between the two men had taken place during the war in Copenhagen in 1941, but it is not clear from the documents that still exist today what was said at the time and specifically how it was meant and interpreted.
 According to Heisenberg's later recollection, he tried to speak "in code" because he feared that Bohr was being monitored and spied on by German occupation troops.
 Bohr seems to have misunderstood him, or Heisenberg's claims were a retrospective protective assertion.

 The 1999 novel The Klingsor Paradox by Mexican author Jorge Volpi is about the search by two scientists for Hitler's alleged closest scientific advisor, code-named Klingsor.
 In a flashback, we follow one of the two protagonists as he uncovers the German nuclear program in Heidelberg, Hechingen and Haigerloch as a fictitious part of the Alsos mission together with Goudsmit and Pash.
 In the end, Klingsor - the personification of evil - proves to be intangible.
 The bestseller received several awards, including the Spanish literary prize Premio Biblioteca Breve in 1999.